Israeltheanalyst/Israeltheanalyst/README.md

-- 👋 Hi, I’m Israel Olasupo
+- 👋 Hello,My name is Israel Olasupo.
+I am from University of Lagos pursuing my degree in BS Bed Mathematics Education.
 -
+-I have interest in data analysis
 As a seasoned data analyst and instructor, I help organizations drive efficiency and informed decision-making through data-driven solutions.
 My expertise includes:

 - Data analysis and visualization
 - Strategic planning and modeling
 - Predictive analytics and optimization
-- Curriculum development and virtual training
+- virtual training

 <!---
 Israeltheanalyst/Israeltheanalyst is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.